 All available measurement parameters are accessible through RUI (SCPI).
 CEVM doesn't have softkeys for setting parameters except for some common keys.
 Basically it has three views: Measurement List view, Parameter List view and Result Metrics view.
 These views are in tabular form.
-There is another view named RF Envelope which shows a time domain RF envelope for debug purpose.

-Differences from LTE Modulation Analysis Measurement
+Differences from LTE & LTE-A Modulation Analysis Measurement